MageOfficial/t0database/README.md

 # t0database
-very basic program to create an opening tree from a 5d chess database csv
+Very basic program to create an opening tree from a 5d chess database csv

+I currently need to:
+- Find new place to host
+- Clean up code
+- Automatically pull from file online